leonardoventurini/helene/README.md

 It is possible to use multiple channels to better target an audience with events.

-In the server just use
+In the server just use:

 ```js
 server.channel('chat:1')
 ```

-or chain it like so
+or chain it like so:

 ```js
 server.channel('chat:1').events.add('message')